CBD Oil Storage 101: How to Store CBD Oil Like a Total Pro

 - UV light (sunlight), air exposure, and heat diminishes your CBD oil’s quality and potency

-- To prevent CBD oil degradation, store your CBD oil with the lid/cap firmly shut in a cool, dark place away from any heat or UV source
+- To prevent CBD oil degradation, store your CBD oil with the lid/cap firmly shut in a cool, dark place away from any heat or UV source.
+We designed a paper tube as a secondary packaging as the best way to prevent CBD oil degradation

 - Extreme temperatures (especially heat) have been seen to alter CBD’s effectiveness both in time and concentration